PedroMussato/pyjdb/README.md

 # PyJDB

 A lightweight file-based NoSQL database exposed via HTTP API.

 It implements a minimal document store where each document is a JSON file and each document contains key-value pairs (items).
+Access is protected by a simple SHA256-based allowlist authentication mechanism.

 ---